Confidence versus arrogance: Strike the right balance in your interview.

 Show, rather than tell

-Research and understand the requirements of the role ahead of the interview.
+Job seekers should research and understand the requirements of the role ahead of the interview.
 That way, you can prepare yourself with facts and figures to back up your claims.
 For example, you may identify that cost reduction is a key element of the role and will probably crop up during the interview, so look for concrete examples of this in your career history.

 Compare telling an interviewer, 'I'm really focussed on cutting costs, so I'll be able to reduce your overheads' (arrogant) with 'In my current role, I've cut costs by 47 per cent by reducing waste and introducing new processes.
 I'd look to find similar efficiencies in your operation if offered this role' (confident).
 Quantifiable facts, rather than opinions, are not only more persuasive, but they also help you come across much better than an unjustified claim would.